Lockheed Martin

 Rationale:

 Lockheed Martin’s HRC 2025 CEI rating indicates the company covers transgender related costs for its employees and their children, including paid short-term leave, puberty blockers, cross-sex hormones, chest surgeries, genital surgeries, medical visits and lab monitoring, travel and lodging.
 Additionally, the company has pledged philanthropic support of at least one organization or event that promotes sex and gender ideology.
 By allowing a political stakeholder group to dictate operations, the company increases health care costs and risks dividing employees, alienating customers and harming shareholders (1)(2).
 The company is a Friend partner of PFLAG, an LGBTQ+ activist group that promotes books for children with sexually explicit and gender fluid content and advocates against laws that inform parents of their child’s gender dysphoria or prevent unapproved transgender medical treatments for minors (3)(4)(5).
-The company was a silver sponsor of Out & Equal (6).
+Lockheed Martin was a silver sponsor of Out & Equal (6).
 The company is a corporate partner of the National LGBT Chamber of Commerce (7).
-Otherwise, there are no publicly known cases of the company using corporate funds to advance ideological causes, organizations, or policies (8).
+Lockheed Martin is a sponsor of America250, a bipartisan initiative created to commemorate the 250th anniversary of the United States in 2026 (8).
+Otherwise, there are no publicly known cases of the company using corporate funds to advance ideological causes, organizations, or policies (9).

 Criteria: